shuzretsu/dotfiles/.config/README.md

-A dotfiles for costum hyprland
+A dotfiles config for costum hyprland